 Some of the ongoing initiatives that are run by our undergraduate community and that you will find in the newsletter include groups such as the Undergraduate Philosophy Society (NUPS) and Women in Philosophy (WiPhi), and the PhilFEST to celebrate senior students who write honors theses, which yet again took the form of an online conference for undergraduates.
 This year the Bussey Lecture, an annual lecture organized by WiPhi, featured Prof. Michele Moody-Adams (Columbia University).
 In addition, the Ethics Bowl Team (a student-organized group that competes in ethical adjudication contests at the regional and national levels and is coached by our colleague, Prof. Horne) came in second at regionals and qualified for the national competition.
 All these initiatives and activities are only possible thanks to the continued efforts and engagement of the department’s undergraduate community.

 To continue making our undergraduate program as vibrant and productive as possible, we constantly think about ways to improve our students’ experience.
 These include

 - teaching students to meet the highest standards of scholarship and to acquire the needed skills to critically examine complex questions and to communicate effectively

 - providing an expanding variety of courses to offer students a learning experience from a wide range of philosophical topics, perspectives and traditions

 - recognizing superlative accomplishments in philosophical work and citizenship by conferring numerous annual awards for students’ outstanding achievements

-- supporting research opportunities and providing travel funds to undergraduate students so that they can present at national and international venues
+- supporting research opportunities and providing funds to undergraduate students so that they can present their work at national and international venues

 - emphasizing support for students’ initiatives like the Undergraduate Philosophy Society, Women in Philosophy, MAP, Ethics Bowl, etc.